tinymce/tinymce-docs/general-configuration-guide/upload-images.md

 ## Rolling your image handler

-Change the default behavior of TinyMCE's image upload logic by changing the `images_upload_handler` configuration property.
+Change the default behavior of {{site.productname}}'s image upload logic by changing the `images_upload_handler` configuration property.

 > Note: Please note that while using this option, other image uploader options are not necessary.
 Additionally, to replace the <image> tag's src attribute with the remote location, please use the success callback defined in the `image_upload_handler` function with the returned JSON object's location property.